Jaribeau/dev-env/README.md

 ### rEFInd on Mac - Fixing a Boot Coup
 A "boot coup" is when the Mac overwrites my custom boot settings.
 Resetting the NVRAM does this.
 OS updates sometimes do this.
 To fix this, boot into **Linux** via live USB.
 Check if the efi entry has been demoted or deleted using `efibootmgr`.
-If it's there, change the order to get back in business.
+If it's there, change the order to get back in business using i.e. `sudo efibootmgr -o 3,80,2,1`, where the numbers are the Boot#### of each entry.

 If not, do roughly the following to add an entry:
 ```